Magnetoresistance when Spin Effects on Conduction are Weak

+This paper develops a geometrical analysis of magnetotransport in terms of the loops traced by electrons and holes as they move through real space.
+In spin singlet materials where only the minimal coupling and not the Zeeman term couples magnetic field to electrons, electron-hole loops are controlled via the magnetic flux through them and by the Aharonov-Bohm effect.
+Because magnetic flux is equal to the product of field with loop area, field is conjugate to area.
+We will develop this fact into a methodology for analyzing experimental measurements of the conductance.

+The starting point of our analysis is Feynman's formulation of quantum mechanics as a sum over paths. \cite{feynman1965quantum} In this formulation an electron follows not just one path, but instead many paths which fully explore the sample in which the electron is moving.
+All of these many paths are summed to determine the evolution of $|\psi \rangle $, the electronic state.
+In this paper our focus is not on the state $|\psi \rangle$, but on the many paths that contribute to $|\psi \rangle$.
+The two pictures are mathematically equivalent: starting from a knowledge of paths one can build the electronic propagator which controls the evolution of $|\psi \rangle$, and conversely $|\psi \rangle$'s evolution may be systematically decomposed into the paths which determine it.

+To be clear, we are not discussing the semiclassical paths of an electron's average motion.
+For instance, in a magnetic field an electron's average position executes well-defined circular loops around the axis of the magnetic field, and one can measure this cyclotron motion.
+This is not the sort of path we are talking about.
+Instead we are talking about the infinitely many quantum mechanical paths, tracing many complex trajectories and fully exploring the sample, which sum up to produce the average cyclotron motion.

+The paths traced by electrons never begin or end in isolation, since in this event electronic charge would not be conserved, i.e. charge would be generated or destroyed.
+Instead, the creation or annihilation of an electron is always accompanied by the creation or annihilation of an accompanying hole with opposite charge, and by this mechanism charge is conserved.
+The two paths of an electron and of its corresponding hole, followed from their origin together to their final disappearance together, form a loop.

-This paper, inspired by the magnetic field's units, develops a geometrical analysis of magnetotransport in terms of the loops traced by electrons and holes as they move through real space, magnetic fluxes through those loops, and the Aharonov-Bohm effect.
-Charge conservation, as we discuss below, requires electrons and holes to move in loops.
-These loops mean that either an electron returns to its starting point or it merges with a hole which has opposite charge, thereby conserving charge.
-The requirement to move in loops applies to the individual electrons and holes regardless of whether their collective many-body behavior forms a Fermi liquid with quasiparticles, and applies independently of magnetic fields, scattering, and interactions.
-Analysis focused on fermion loops is therefore a very powerful way of understanding the mechanisms responsible for electronic transport.
+It is important to be clear that the loops under discussion here are traced by bare electrons and holes, not by quasiparticles.
+The requirement to move in loops is an immediate consequence of charge conservation and gauge invariance, and does not require that interactions are weak, the existence of a Fermi liquid, or well-defined quasiparticles.
+Nor does it not assume any other sort of collective many-body behavior.
+The loop requirement applies independently of magnetic fields, scattering, and interactions.
+Analysis focused on electron-hole loops is therefore a very powerful way of understanding the mechanisms responsible for electronic transport.

+It is also important to be clear that the loops discussed here move through real space, and occur even when disorder is very strong.
+Therefore they are not the same loops used in the analysis of Berry phases and topological invariants, which are usually calculated in momentum space and assume a well defined band structure.
+Moreover the loops discussed here concern the bare electron and hole carriers within a material; the U(1) symmetry which supports them comes from electromagnetism, not from effective interactions that occur in spin liquids and other interacting systems.